Distribution Installation

 Admin Permissions for Installation

-We recommend that you run the installation as a root user or provide sudo access to a non-root user.
+Run the installation as a root user or provide sudo access to a non-root user.

 You need to have admin permissions on the installation machine in the following cases.